sadhanaavasarala/learning-library/LabGuide200.md

 ## Objectives
 - Import microservice from GitHub
 - Setup automated build to create application artifacts
-- Setup an automated deployment to provision and deploy your applciation into the Oracle Cloud
+- Setup an automated deployment to provision and deploy your application into the Oracle Cloud
 - Bind your microservice to the UI

 ## Required Artifacts
-- We will be leveraging a preparred application found on [GitHub: https://github.com/c-rocket/TTC-MySQLMicroservice.git](https://github.com/c-rocket/TTC-MySQLMicroservice.git)
+- We will be leveraging a prepared application found on [GitHub: https://github.com/c-rocket/TTC-MySQLMicroservice.git](https://github.com/c-rocket/TTC-MySQLMicroservice.git)

 ## Prerequisites